 Paso del Cuadrado

-The Paso del Cuadrado trek is a thrilling and challenging hike for seasoned adventurers looking to experience Patagonia’s remote wilderness.
+The Paso Cuadrado hike is a thrilling and challenging hike for seasoned adventurers looking to experience Patagonia’s remote wilderness.
 Also, located in the Los Glaciares National Park near Piedra del Fraile, however this hike offers stunning views of the Southern Patagonian Ice Field, Cerro Fitz Roy, Cerro Pollone, and the Marconi Glacier.
 However, the trek involves much steeper ascents then trekking laguna de los tres, glacier views, and rugged terrain, making it perfect for experienced hikers who want to push their limits while exploring one of Patagonia’s lesser-known routes.

 Paso del cuadrado Itinerary

-Piedra del Fraile
+Paso del Cuadrado start point — Piedra del Fraile

-- The trek to Paso del Cuadrado starts from the Piedra del Fraile campsite, which is accessible by a moderate hike.
+The trek to Paso del Cuadrado starts from the Piedra del Fraile campsite, which is accessible by a moderate hike.
 Furthermore Piedra del Fraile is a stunning base camp surrounded by a beautiful lenga forest and river.

-16 km (10 miles) round trip
+Paso del Cuadrado Distance — 16 km (10 miles) round trip

-- The round trip distance for this hike is approximately 16 km, with an elevation gain of over 1,000 meters (3,280 feet), making this a full-day adventure for most hikers.
+The round trip distance for this hike is approximately 16 km, with an elevation gain of over 1,000 meters (3,280 feet), making this a full-day adventure for most hikers.

-- This hike is rated as difficult and is best suited for experienced hikers with good physical conditioning.
+This hike is rated as difficult and is best suited for experienced hikers with good physical conditioning.
 Therefore, certain sections may require scrambling, and some snow or ice may be present at higher altitudes.

-Paso del cuadrado Trail Highlights
+Paso del cuadrado Highlights

 Hike from Piedra del Fraile to Río Pollone

 The first part of the trail takes you along the Río Eléctrico valley, passing through lenga forests and wide glacial valleys.
-However, this section is relatively easy and scenic, offering great views of Cerro
+However, this section is relatively easy and scenic, offering great views of Cerro Electrico and Cerro Fitzroy.

 Ascent to Pollone Glacier Viewpoint